apache/accumulo-website/_docs-2/administration/in-depth-install.md

 If you are using `accumulo-cluster` to start a cluster, configure the following on the machine that will serve as the Accumulo master:

+1. Run `accumulo-cluster create-config` to create the [masters] and [tservers] files.
-1. Write the IP address or domain name of the Accumulo Master to the `conf/masters` file.
+2. Write the IP address or domain name of the Accumulo Master to the [masters] file in `conf/`.
-2. Write the IP addresses or domain name of the machines that will be TabletServers in `conf/tservers`, one per line.
+3. Write the IP addresses or domain name of the machines that will be TabletServers to the [tservers] file in `conf/`, one per line.

 Note that if using domain names rather than IP addresses, DNS must be configured properly for all machines participating in the cluster.
 DNS can be a confusing source